 2. Should the Byrns Risk/Benefit Factors be Explicitly Stated?
 Or should they be omitted from the instruction and left to argument by counsel?
-In Byrns, the court outlined seven factors to be used Continued
+In Byrns, the court outlined seven factors to be used in analyzing whether a product's design is unreasonably dangerous.
+These factors were included in brackets in Product Liability Instruction 3.
+The Committee agreed with prior Committees that such Continued

 SOURCE: RAJI (CIVIL) 3d Product Liability 3; RESTATEMENT (SECOND) OF TORTS, 402A, Comments (g) and (i); Dart v.
 Wiebe Manufacturing, Inc., 147 Ariz.
-242, 709 P.2d 876 (1985); Byrns v.
+242 (1985); Byrns v.
 Riddell, Inc., 113 Ariz.
-264, 550 P.2d 1065 (1976); Phillips v.
+264 (1976); Phillips v.
 Kimwood Machine Co., 525 P.2d 1033, n.
 16 (Or.
 1974).

-Defect and Unreasonable Danger Defined (Design Defect)
+PRODUCT LIABILITY 3 Defect and Unreasonable Danger Defined (Design Defect)